New figures show biking boomed under COVID. Harry Mount was one of the millions who biked to work every day during the pandemic

 And so now I rely on the Holy Trinity of Transport: bikes, trains and hire cars.
 I have moved onto a heavenly plain, where I’m in a bad traffic jam about three or four times a year.
 The rest of the time I’m either driving through remote, empty parts of Britain, sitting reading on the train or staring out of the window – or, if I’m in London, biking everywhere.

 The marvellous, unique thing about biking is that journeys take the same time, whatever the weather, whatever the traffic.
-I have now been editor of The Oldie magazine for three years.
+I have now been editor of The Oldie magazine for five years.
 I must have done my 2.7-mile journey to and from my Fitzrovia office over 1,000 times.
 And yet it’s never – in wind, rain or snow, in gridlock, during a street protest or a terrifying global epidemic – taken me more than 20 minutes to do the journey.

 Very occasionally, when my bike – and both my back-up bikes – are out of action, I have to do the same journey by Tube or taxi.
 It has almost always taken more than 20 minutes, and is never as cheap as my bike.